Fees & Finance

 |19+ and Unemployed

-You receive Universal Credit, earn either less than 16 times the National Minimum Wage a week or £330 a month and are determined by Jobcentre Plus (JCP) as being in one of
+• You receive Universal Credit, earn either less than 16 times the National Minimum Wage a week or £330 a month and are determined by Jobcentre Plus (JCP) as being in one of the following groups:

-Please note that for people aged 16,17 and 18, it is your age on the 31 August of the academic year that you are enrolling to that is used to decide if you meet the eligibility criteria in the above grid.
+Please note that for people aged 16,17 and 18, it is your age on the 31 August 2017 that is used to decide if you meet the eligibility criteria in the above grid.
+If you are aged over 18, it is your age on the start date of the course that is used.

 All students will be expected to make arrangements to pay their fees at the time of enrolment.
 The college accepts payments by cheque and all major debit and credit cards as well as instalment payments by direct debit.